 15: Don't forget the marshmallows

 And last but not least, whether you have a campfire or not, don't forget the marshmallows.
-Kids love them and there are plenty of ways to eat them, including straight.
+Everyone love them and there are plenty of ways to eat them, including straight.

 If you don't have a campfire, cook them over your gas cooker and sandwich them together with a piece or three of chocolate in between a couple of sweet biscuits and you have a delicious S'more.